simvue-io/docs/docs/analysis/artifacts.md

 As with the `Run` class, there must either be a valid `.simvue.toml` file in the user's home directory, a `simvue.toml` file in the current directory or the required environment variables must be defined.

+!!! warning "Deprecation of INI configuration"
+    As of `simvue>=1.1.0` the `simvue.ini` form of configuration has been deprecated, users should move to using the newer `simvue.toml`.

 ## Obtaining a named artifact

 The method `get_artifact` can be used to download an artifact and return its content.
 For example, if a run contains